maverickronin/PowerRestic/README.md

 Queued items must all be restored to their individual original locations or to a single common location.

 With a queue, dry runs can be performed in two different modes.
-Each item's dry run may be done individually, in order, with a choice to for each item's restore operation or all dry runs may be done at once with a single choice to continue with all the queued restores or not.
+Each item's dry run may be done individually, in order, with a choice to for each item's restore operation or all dry runs may be done at once with a single choice to continue with all the queued restores or abort.

 ## Settings in the .ini File

-As long as you point it to the restic executable the script will make a basic ini file and run with defaults but you can change them here.
+As long as you point it to the restic executable when prompted, the script will make a basic ini file and run with defaults but you can change them here.

 It's just the usual `SETTING=VALUE` and order doesn't matter.
 You don't need quotes here either.

 - ResticPath
     - The only thing it actually needs to run
 - DisplayLines
-    - Default: 50
+    - Default: 40
     - Number of options in a menu before it paginates
 - Retries
     - Default: 3
-    - Number of failures before an input prompt goes back to its parent menu
+    - Number of failures before an otherwise un-exitable input prompt goes back to its parent menu
 - AutoOpenDryRunLog
     - Default: 1
     - If dry run log files should automatically open in the default text editor after they finish - 0 or 1